huntersarchives/huntersarchives/README.md

 ## Hi there 👋

-My name is Hunter, I am a iOS developer from PA.
+My name is Hunter, I am an iOS developer from PA.

 I currently work in IT at a school and I have a B.S. in Cybersecurity.